9 to 5 (musical): West End (2019-2020)

 9 to 5 opened in the West End at the Savoy Theatre February 17, 2019, following previews from 29 January.
 The production starred Amber Davies as Judy, Louise Redknapp (who delayed joining the production in March 2019 due to injury) as Violet, Brian Conley as Franklin, Natalie McQueen as Doralee and Bonnie Langford as Roz.
 On May 5, 2019, the production announced its limited run would become open-ended, with an extension from August 2019 to April 2020. in October 2019 the production was once again extended through May 2020.
-On the 28th of October 2019, Dolly Parton announced that David Hasselhoff would star as Franklin Hart Jnr from 2 December 2019 until 8 February 2020.
-The show eventually closed early in March 2020 due to the coronavirus pandemic.
+On October 28, 2019, Dolly Parton announced that David Hasselhoff would star as Franklin from 2 December 2019 until 8 February 2020.
+The show eventually closed early in March 2020 due to COVID.

 Australia (2022)

 9 to 5 was announced to have its Australian premier at the Lyric Theatre in Sydney with previews beginning 19 April 2020.
 However, due to the global coronavirus pandemic, the production was postponed.
 The Australian premiere was on 24 February 2022 at the Capitol Theatre in Sydney.
 The production is directed by Jeff Calhoun who also directed and co-choreographed the 2010 re-imagination of the show as well as the 2019 West End production.
-The cast was originally announced to be Marina Prior as Violet, Caroline O'Connor as Roz, Erin Clare as Doralee, Samantha Dodemaide as Judy, and Eddie Perfect as Franklin Hart Jr. Casey Donovan joined as Judy when the show was relaunched in 2021.
+The cast was originally announced to be Marina Prior as Violet, Caroline O'Connor as Roz, Erin Clare as Doralee, Samantha Dodemaide as Judy, and Eddie Perfect as Franklin Casey Donovan joined as Judy when the show was relaunched in 2021.
 Following the Sydney season, the show is expected to travel to Brisbane (at the Lyric Theatre, QPAC), Melbourne (at the State Theatre, Arts Centre Melbourne), and Adelaide (at the Festival Theatre).